philchalmers/Spower/README.md

 ## Vignettes

-The package currently contains a vignette demonstrating several of the examples from the *GPower 3* manual, providing simulation-based replications of the same analyses.
+The package currently contains a vignette demonstrating several of the examples from the *GPower 3.1* manual, providing simulation-based replications of the same analyses, as well other vignettes showing more advanced applications of the package (ROPEs, Bayesian power anlayses, precision criterion, etc).

 ## Getting Help or Reporting an Issue